samir123765/firsttime/README.md

 # Git hub
-This is the first time i am using git reposatory.
+This is the first time i am using git Reposatory.
+Author-Samir